DataDog vs Prometheus [key features]

 DataDog Kubernetes

-DataDog is mostly used for cloud-based applications to measure and monitor performance.
+DataDog is most commonly used for cloud-based applications to measure and monitor performance.
 It provides end-to-end distributed tracing from user devices to backend databases.

-DataDog comes with a large collection of premade dashboards, for example, the Kubernetes dashboard will show you an overview of Pods, Nodes, Deployments, and more.
-If you are not satisfied with the result, you can create your own dashboards.
+DataDog comes with a large collection of pre-built dashboards, for example, the Kubernetes dashboard shows you an overview of pods, nodes, deployments, and more.
+If you are not satisfied with the results, you can create your own dashboards.

-DataDog offers an extensive alerting system that can notify you when a CPU load is above certain threshold or when DataDog detects an anomaly in data.
+DataDog offers a comprehensive alerting system that can notify you when CPU load is above a certain threshold or when DataDog detects an anomaly in the data.

 Prometheus Key Features